 Names matter

 Start by getting people’s names right.
-Still today, I have clients from overseas whose companies have asked them to shorten or anglicise their name to ‘make it easier for everyone else’.
+Still today, I have clients from overseas whose companies have asked them to shorten or anglicise their name to ‘make it easier for everyone’.
 If a colleague has a name you are not familiar with, ask them how they prefer to be called and check you are pronouncing it correctly.

 Resist the correction itch